Traditional Crafts: Rediscovering Woodworking, Pottery, and Weaving

 While the craft is manual, the business is digital.
 Top-tier makers use Shopify integrated with Instagram Shopping to reach a global audience.
 Analytics show that "process videos"—showing the shavings coming off a chisel or the centering of a 5lb clay ball—increase conversion rates by 40% compared to static images.
 Consumers are buying the expertise and the story as much as the physical object.

-Identifying Common Pitfalls
+Common Craft Pitfalls

 The most frequent error in traditional crafts is "Gear Acquisition Syndrome" (GAS) without foundational skill.
 Beginners often spend thousands on a SawStop table saw or a Shimpo VL-Whisper wheel before understanding the physics of their medium.
 This leads to a reliance on machine power rather than grain direction or centrifugal force awareness.